 The 1st pillar, for which the State is responsible, is mandatory for all.
 The 2nd pillar, determined by the employer, is mandatory for salaried workers and optional for the self-employed.
 The 3rd pillar is, however, completely voluntary and the choice of the individual.

 The provision from the state itself comprises insurance for old age and surviving dependants (AVS - ‘assurance vieillesse et survivants’), invalidity insurance (AI - ‘assurance invalidité), and supplementary provision (PC - ‘prestations complémentaires’).
-It aims to provide for the vital needs of those covered in their retirement, in the event of disability arising from an accident or in the event of their death.
+It aims to provide for the vital needs of those covered in their retirement, in the event of disability arising from an accident or to prevent financial hardship on the family in the event of the death of the insured person.

 The 2nd pillar comprises professional pensions (LPP) and accident benefits (LAA), and is financed jointly by the worker and his or her employer.